-I’ve been working in the merchandising industry pretty much my whole life.
+I’ve been working in the fashion merchandising industry pretty much my whole life.
 From my very first job in retail as a shoe salesperson for Macy’s, to working as a makeup artist for Estee Lauder.
 Even as a fashion stylist for famous people such as Charlize Theron, I was dealing with merchandising.

 While I didn’t realize this at the time, my entire pre-corporate background had consisted of different aspects around merchandising.